dib-lab/2020-paper-sourmash-gather/manuscript.md

 Scaled MinHash.

 The Scaled MinHash is a mix of MinHash and ModHash [@doi:10.1109/SEQUEN.1997.666900].
-From the former it keeps the smallest elements, while taking the dynamic size from the latter to allow containment estimation.
-However, instead of taking $0 \mod m$ elements like $\mathbf{MOD}_m(W)$, a Scaled MinHash uses a parameter
+It keeps the selection of the smallest elements from MinHash, while using the dynamic size from ModHash to allow containment estimation.
+However, instead of taking
-$s$ to select a subset of $W$.
+$0 \mod m$ elements like $\mathbf{MOD}_m(W)$, a Scaled MinHash uses a parameter $s$ to select a subset of $W$.

-(Theoretical analysis of accuracy goes HERE.)

-What I think are the key points from David's work:
+Scaled MinHash supports containment estimation with high accuracy and low bias.
+(Analytic work from David HERE.)

 * approximation formula (eqn 13 from overleaf)
 * for queries into large sets (large $|A|$), bias factor is low.